IBM/aihwkit/README.md

 ## How to cite?

-In case you are using the _IBM Analog Hardware Acceleration Kit_ for your research, please cite the AICAS21 paper that describes the toolkit:
+In case you are using the _IBM Analog Hardware Acceleration Kit_ for your research, please cite the AICAS21 paper that describes the toolkit and arXiv paper:

 > Malte J. Rasch, Diego Moreda, Tayfun Gokmen, Manuel Le Gallo, Fabio Carta,
 > Cindy Goldberg, Kaoutar El Maghraoui, Abu Sebastian, Vijay Narayanan.